noseka1/noseka1.github.io/source/_posts/2018-01-12-edge-security-for-your-cloud-application-part-ii.markdown

 ## Configuring the reverse proxy on the edge instance

 In this section, we are going to set up the reverse proxy on the edge instance.
 First, let's prepare two files which will be referred to from the HAProxy configuration.
 The file `app.crt` will include the edge service certificate along with the CA chain and the respective private key.
 It is used by HAProxy to authenticate itself to the clients.
-In the following section, we're going to configure the client-side HAProxy to trust these certificates and hence verify that it is connecting to the correct service and not for example to a service of an attacker.
+In the following sections, we will configure the client-side HAProxy to trust these certificates and hence verify that it is connecting to the correct service and not for example to a service of an attacker.
 To create the `app.crt` file, you can type:

 {% codeblock lang:sh %}
 $ cat \